The Film Connection is where it all starts. We help make your dreams happen.

 As Ron completes his apprenticeship in Atlanta, he says he has “thousands” of film ideas running around in his mind, and he’s passionate about his new career because it combines the expression he craves with the shared experience he loves.
 If there’s anything else he’s learned, it’s the power of having a mentor in the film business.
 For him, it’s Film Connection mentor Steve Carmichael.
 “I went to college and got a degree in business management,” he says, “which is fine—a lot of Americans do that.
 But I wish that everything was designed after an apprenticeship kind of approach.
 You get that one-on-one, you’re not just out there learning things as you go alone.
 You have somebody kind of guide and walk you through it.
 Steve’s kind of a family member in some aspects, like an uncle that I would know.”

-The Atlanta Film Connection is rated 5/5 based on 251 student reviews
+The Atlanta Film Connection is rated 5 stars based on 258 student reviews

 The Film Connection is where it all starts.
 We help make your dreams happen.